Do You Have the Aviation Safety Manager Job?

 Identify the Accountable Executive of the SMS

-This is the easy task.
+This is an easy task.
 For new safety managers, this activity has already been performed for you, especially in countries that have been implementing SMS for several years.
-The accountable executive is responsible for the SMS' implementation and for ensuring the SMS is working in all areas of the company.
+The accountable executive is responsible for the SMS implementation and for ensuring the SMS is working in all areas of the company.
 As a safety manager, you will be preparing SMS performance monitoring reports and interfacing directly with the accountable executive.

 The accountable executive has the final word on all safety matters.
 Furthermore, the accountable executive controls the SMS budget and human resources.
-This is a requirement for all accountable executives so there can be no shifting responsibility for safety departments lacking necessary resources.
+This is a requirement for all account executives so there can be no shifting responsibility for safety departments lacking necessary resources.

 After guaranteeing the support of the accountable executive, the next question you should be asking is: "Do we have senior management commitment?"